filnik/ExpressDirectAPI/README.md

 ExpressDirectAPI
 ================

-An interface for creating quickly accessing database data.
-Useful for creating quickly APIs with Express.
+An interface for creating quickly an API-based website with Express.

 Currently supporting mongodb and mongoose.